SovereignCloudStack/standards/Drafts/node-to-node-encryption.md

 > Nova, Ironic, Neutron and Heat to automate cloud management at datacenter
 > scale

-This project deployment allows for IPsec[^ip] encryption of node communication.
+This project is retired as of February 2024, but its approach was considered for adoption.

-When utilized, two types of tunnels are created in overcloud: node-to-node tunnels for each two nodes on the same network, for all networks node are on, and Virtual IP tunnels.
-Each node hosting the VIP will open a tunnel for any node in the specific network that can properly authenticate.
-While using Ansible, the deployment isn't compatible with kolla-ansible[^ka] and would need porting.
-Also this project retired as of February 2024.
+Its deployment allowed for IPsec[^ip] encryption of node communication.
+When utilized, two types of tunnels were created in overcloud: node-to-node tunnels for each two nodes on the same network, for all networks those nodes were on, and Virtual IP tunnels.
+Each node hosting the Virtual IP would open a tunnel for any node in the specific network that can properly authenticate.

 #### OVN[^ov] + IPsec[^ip]